 Austin’s passion for free-market advocacy stems from regular interaction with laws and legislation that fail to address the social and economic issues they claim to alleviate.
 Seeking a better way forward, it became clear to him that the free-market, combined with an informed citizenry, is the best environment to foster lasting change.
 Austin’s involvement with WPC Young Professionals began while attending Gonzaga University, during which he organized a team of students to research the economic impact on the manufacturing industry of a proposed increase in Spokane County’s sales tax.

-I am a firm believer in the power of the free market.
-No other economic system in the history of the world has done as much good or lifted as many out of crushing poverty as a system of free exchange has.
-I am passionate about the work WPC does in advocating for and educating people about the continued progress that free markets make possible.
-I have been a supporter of the WPC and participated in the Young Professionals group since 2016.
+Scott is a firm believer in the power of the free market.
+He writes, "No other economic system in the history of the world has done as much good or lifted as many out of crushing poverty as a system of free exchange has."
+He is passionate about the work WPC does in advocating for and educating people about the continued progress that free markets make possible.
+He has been a supporter of the WPC and a member of the Young Professionals since 2016.